-- 1. Announce the 30-day Public Posting Period and the COVID-19 adapted Public Hearing process via repeated email distribution, our Department Webpage, and our social media accounts: X, Facebook, and Instagram.
-Announcements were provided in both English and Spanish and included a link to the full plan and an electronic feedback form.
-Videos are accessible 24 hours a day; seven days a week. - 2.
-Attached to the email is a Riverside County "MHSA Toolkit," quick reference documents requested by our stakeholders that summarize plan changes, highlights, and goals.
-The kit also includes a grid organizing the service components by region, an orientation to MHSA, and a Stakeholder Directory to inform the community about year-round meetings where they can participate. - 3.
-After the 30-day review period, a video presentation ("Public Hearing in Your Pocket") of the MHSA Plan overview, like the introduction of a standard public hearing, was posted daily on the RUHS-BH website from May 01 to May 25 and included a link to the full plan, the electronic feedback form, and a voice mail telephone number.
+Announce the 30-day Public Posting Period via repeated email distribution, our Department Webpage, and our social media accounts: X, Facebook, and Instagram.
+Announcements were provided in English and Spanish, including a link to the whole plan and an electronic feedback form.
+Videos are accessible 24 hours a day, seven days a week.

+2. Attached to the email is a Riverside County "MHSA Toolkit," quick reference documents requested by our stakeholders that summarize plan changes, highlights, and goals.
+The kit also includes a grid organizing the service components by region, an orientation to MHSA, and a Stakeholder Directory to inform the community about year-round meetings where they can participate.

+3. After the 30-day review period, a video presentation ("Public Hearing in Your Pocket") of the MHSA Plan overview, like the introduction of a standard public hearing, was posted daily on the RUHS-BH website from May 01 to May 25 and included a link to the whole plan, the electronic feedback form, and a voice mail telephone number.
 The presentation was conducted in both English and Spanish.
-The English video included American Sign Language interpretation. - 4.
-DVDs of the presentation were also available for mail or pick up.
+The English and Spanish videos included an interpretation of American Sign Language.

+4. DVDs of the presentation were also available for mail or pickup.
 They included a copy of the MHSA Toolkit and a stamped envelope to mail completed feedback forms.
-The DVDs can be closed captioned in a variety of Riverside languages.
+The DVDs can be closed-captioned in various languages.

-Simultaneous In-Person Public Hearing Format
+In-Person Public Hearing

-In-person, public hearings were planned to coincide with our popular community engagement festivals during May Is Mental Health Month.
+In-person, public hearings were planned to coincide with our popular community engagement festivals during May, which is Mental Health Month.
 They were scheduled in each county region as follows: